uva/prog-betagamma/22 Text/25 Words/content.md

               only append to unique_words if it is not in there yet return all unique_words

+    * Return a sorted list of unqiue words.
+If you want to sort a list you can use the function `sorted()` in python:

+          sorted_list = sorted(unsorted_list)

-4. Sort all words and print as specified.
+4. print result as specified.

 Tip: split up your code into functions (with meaningful names) as much as possible!